biswajit-k/flask-blog/notes.md

 ## Alembic

 * Migration tool for sqlalchemy
+* Aim of migration is to automatically lift(*or possibly downgrade*) the database to the recent(*or the given*) version of what the schema in code represents
+* Migration applied to DDL.
+Which means, table and database creation, its schema
 * Generates template for migration
     * a folder inside application gets created called migration environment
     * `env.py` file is created that contains main migration code